pid011/TimerExit/README.md

 # TimerExit
- turn off your computer at a desired time.
+ turn off your computer at a scheduled time.